stiofanEimeid/graphic-design-services/README.md

 This site is targeted at businesses who are in the market for art assets for their website along with users who are interested in purchasing art for their own personal enjoyment.

-User Goals are:
+**User Goals are to**:

-Order a design to their specifications and be able to request revisions to a design if necessary.
+- Order a design to their specifications and be able to request revisions to a design if necessary.

-View previous work of the artist.
+- View previous work of the artist.

-Phantistry is the perfect way to meet these needs as it provides the functionality and ease-of-use to request and purchase the right design, while providing a straightforward process was requesting changes should they be necessary.
+Agents of Design is the perfect way to meet these needs as it provides the functionality and ease-of-use to request and purchase the right design, while providing a straightforward process was requesting changes should they be necessary.

 Users are view the site gallery to see the artist’s previous work to determine whether they would be interested in purchasing a design.

 #### User Stories